 Bottom Line: Don’t put so much pressure on yourself.
 If you can’t beat them, join them!
 Edit your pictures if that’s going to make you feel better and DON’T FEEL BAD that you are editing your picture.
 Everyone else is doing it.
 Just be real with yourself… And just FYI — for my before and after, I used the Perfect365 App.

 You can control how you manage the stressors of acne.
 You can get through this.
-If you are battling acne and found this helpful or have questions, please do not hesitate to reach out.
-I am not a doctor or trained professional… I speak from a place of empathy.
+If you are battling acne or the impacts of acne scars (both the visible and invisible ones), again please do not hesitate to reach out.
+I am not a doctor or trained professional but I do know how to use makeup in ways where I feel more confident about my appearance.
 This post has been heavy on my heart and I just want you to know that I am here for you.